winget-run/api/README.md

 ## Contributing

 Issues and pull requests are welcome.
 We currently don't have any templates (at the time of writing) so a pr for those would be nice as well.
-Current 'issues' are listed as TODOs in the code, we'll get around to fixing that shortly as well.
+If you wish to check the progress of current tickets, we have boards set up using [ZenHub](https://www.zenhub.com/).

-We currently don't have tests, but will add them soon™ after release and would appreciate if any pr code is tested.
+We currently don't have tests, but will add them soon™.

 ## Authors